After having a wonderful sleep we got up ready to hit the road, but first, there was breakfast by the pool.

 Heading up the west coast we bypassed Cabo Sans Lucus and went onto Todos Santos which is a small tourist town made famous by the song “Hotel California”

-The lyrics start about a minute and a half in if you want to skip the prelude.
+The lyrics start about the minute mark if you want to skip the prelude.

 The hotel is there but booked for the night so we have a nice room at another hotel with a lovely terrace where we watched the sun go down.